 Responsibilities & Services

 The County Treasurer's Office is responsible for the collection and distribution of property taxes and the investment and reconciliation of all county funds.
-In the new City and County of Broomfield, the functions of the County Treasurer's Office are split between the finance director, Patricia Soderberg, and the revenue manager, Kimberly Pfeifer.
+In the City and County of Broomfield, the functions of the County Treasurer's Office are split between the finance director and the revenue manager.
 The finance director is responsible for investments and reconciliation, as well as Retirement Board activities.
-The treasurer handles the billing,
+The treasurer handles the billing, collection, and distribution of property taxes.

 Property Tax Payment Dates and Options